-Some configuration of the BASC20 is required.
+Some configuration of the BASC22 is required.
 This is accomplished while the unit is connected to a computer running a web browser (Javascript-enabled) that accesses the unit's built-in web server.

-5.1.1 Ethernet Port Auto-Negotiation
+5.1.1 Ethernet Port

+Auto-Negotiation

-The Ethernet port on the BASC20 offers full auto-negotiation.
+The Ethernet ports on the BASC22 offer full autonegotiation.
 A single cable links two Ethernet devices.
 When these devices auto-negotiate, the data rate will be 100 Mbps only if both are capable of that speed.
 Likewise, full-duplex will only be selected if both can support it.
 If only one device supports auto-negotiation, then it will default to half-duplex mode and match the data rate of the non-auto-negotiating device.